 This course is about occupational health and safety for large employers working in the forest sector.
 Participants should be experienced and active professional safety consultants and/or auditors with experience in the forest industry in BC.
-Note that in order to perform SAFE Companies or COR eligible audits, a participant must be free from conflict of interest for the last three years with the company that they will audit.
+Note that in order to perform SAFE Companies or COR eligible audits, a participant must have been without any conflict of interest for the last three years with the company that they will audit.
 External auditors are responsible for finding their own host company for the pro-bono student audit.

 This course is available in English only.
 For webinars, group participation is required.